BavoDC/iFraudSimulator/README.md

 ## Citation
 If you use this package, please cite:

 - Campo, Bavo D.C., and Antonio, Katrien (2023).
-An engine to simulate insurance fraud network data.
+An engine to simulate insurance fraud network data. arXiv:2308.11659, available at https://arxiv.org/abs/2308.11659.